Ninfield: Amenities

 Ninfield has a primary school, a shop and two pubs- The Kings Arms and the Blacksmiths Inn.
 It has two churches, its medieval parish church dedicated to St Mary the Virgin; and the Methodist church.

 Cultural references and former residents

 Ninfield was once featured in an episode of the classic comedy The Goon Show entitled The Nadger Plague and first broadcast by the BBC in October 1956.
 In the episode, set in the 16th century, the residents of Ninfield were left terrified when two carriers of the titular plague, which caused the seats of peoples' trousers to "burn out", arrived in the village.
 The episode was written by Spike Milligan, a sometime resident of East Sussex.

 James T.A.
 Osborne (d.
 1979), painter, artistic print maker, etcher and engraver long settled in Ninfield.

 Local government

+The parish council consists of nine councillors.

 Ninfield is currently drawn, for the purposes of the fair apportionment of District Councillors as part of electoral ward: Ninfield and Hooe with Wartling.
 The population of this ward at the 2011 Census was 2,543.